etienne87/pytorch-stream-dataloader/README.md

 # pytorch-stream-dataloader

-from a path, or a set of arguments that will be inside a list given to the StreamDataset.
-**The dataloader to stream videos or text or anything in temporally coherent batches.**
+**The dataloader to stream videos or text or anything in temporally coherent batches for RNNs/ networks with memory.**

 # What is it?